 ARE ADDITIONAL DATA AVAILABLE?
 The data available on this site reflect some, but not all, of the data published by IRS-SPEC in its Tax Return Information database.
 Users interested in viewing the full complement of data available should contact their local SPEC Territory Managers to obtain a copy of the database.

-In future years, the IRS will make additional data available to Brookings and interested users.
-As it does, we will update this website accordingly.

 [Return to top]

 EITC-SPECIFIC QUESTIONS